 An Ode to Afrosurrealism also aims to inspire younger artists to consider different ways of creating art by looking outside the usual canon of spiritual iconography.

 In this photo series we pay homage to Afrosurrealism, a visual and literary movement which considers what lies beyond the visible and material world, exploring the reality of the present and creating art that expresses the “otherworldly”.

 We use Afrosurrealism as a visual framework, drawing on mythology and symbolism, as well as our personal experiences as artists, to present new ways to imagine spiritual identity.

 With special thanks to:

-Kashmir Wickham, Indea Lewis, Tamibe Bourdanne, Tunde Awoyemi, Ysaana Paul, N’aami-Li Paul, Georgia Bowen-Evans, Chelsea Bowen-Evans, Jahmaine Johnson, Jordon Johnson, Bianca Saunders, Nadine Mos, Jazz Grant, Jawara Alleyne & The Swiss Church in London.
+Kashmir Wickham, Indea Lewis, Tamibe Bourdanne, Tunde Awoyemi, Ysaana Paul, N’aami-Li Paul, Georgia Bowen-Evans, Chelsea Bowen-Evans, Jahmaine Johnson, Jordon Johnson, Bianca Saunders, Nadine Mos, Jazz Grant, Jawara Alleyne & The Swiss Church in London, & all the dreamers & surrealists.